 Properly configured, a public cloud environment in Azure is subject to very stringent access controls, and many large organisations including banks use public cloud technology for their hosting as it can be certified for compliance with ISO requirements.

-igroup can help with security and risk audits as part of our CloudOps Active Management Solution (CAMS) software
+IG CloudOps can help with security and risk audits as part of our cloud management platform (CloudOps).

 What are Azure VMs?

 Azure VMs (Virtual Machines) are representations of a computer that run within a server.
 In Azure, you can configure many different types of VM which offer varying levels of power or storage.
 Different Virtual Machines in Azure are designed for different purposes.
 Specialist VMs can be provisioned for database, compute, front end management, or application hosting in Azure depending on your needs.
 Choosing the right specification for purpose is an important way of managing your Azure costs.

 Do I Need Azure?

 When migrating to the cloud, it’s important to determine which provider has the best match with your business’ needs.
 The range of options that Azure offers in terms of Virtual Machine configurations and its flexibility, coupled with the backing of a global business like Microsoft means that it can be a good solution for most users.

 During the initial phase of planning a migration to Azure or any other cloud platform, our Azure consultants would work with you to find out exactly what your requirements are to ensure that Azure is the right solution for you – rather than simply pushing you onto a platform that might not offer you the right levels of performance and cost efficiency.

 What are the benefits of using a managed service on Azure?